Ehnkay-Bassie/BAN6420-Final-Project/README.md

 -----
 **Step 2: Connect to Your EC2 Instance**

-Use the key pair created during the instance launch to connect via SSH
+- Use the key pair created during the instance launch to connect via SSH
 -----
 **Step 3: Install Dependencies on EC2**

-Update the package manager and install required packages:
+- Update the package manager and install required packages:

     sudo yum update -y
     sudo yum install python3 -y
     sudo yum install git -y

-Install pip and necessary Python packages:
+- Install pip and necessary Python packages:

     sudo amazon-linux-extras install python3.8
     python3 -m pip install Flask pymongo pandas matplotlib seaborn
 -----
 **Step 4: Deploy the Flask Application**

-Clone your project repository from GitHub or upload your project files to the EC2 instance
+- Clone your project repository from GitHub or upload your project files to the EC2 instance
 -----
 **Step 5: Configure and Start the Flask Application**

-Ensure MongoDB is configured (either install MongoDB on the EC2 instance or use MongoDB Atlas for a managed solution).
+- Ensure MongoDB is configured (either install MongoDB on the EC2 instance or use MongoDB Atlas for a managed solution).

-Start the Flask application:
+- Start the Flask application:

     python3 application.py
 -----
-**Step 6: Configure Nginx as a Reverse Proxy **
+**Step 6: Configure Nginx as a Reverse Proxy**

-Install Nginx:
+- Install Nginx:

     sudo amazon-linux-extras install nginx1.12
     sudo service nginx start

-Configure Nginx to forward requests to the Flask application.
-Edit the Nginx configuration file:
+- Configure Nginx to forward requests to the Flask application.

+- Edit the Nginx configuration file.
 Add the following configuration within the `http` block:

     server {
         listen 80;